Clinical syndromes in arterial hypertension. Arterial hypertension: what is it? Syndromes with high blood pressure

 The pathogenesis of arterial hypertension is represented by three main theories:

-1. The first is the theory of central genesis.
-According to this theory, arterial hypertension occurs due to a violation of the blood supply to the cortical centers of pressure regulation.
+1. The first is theory central genesis.
+According to this theory, arterial hypertension occurs due to impaired blood supply to the cortical centers of pressure regulation.
 This happens most often due to prolonged neurosis, psychological trauma and negative emotions.

 2. The second theory is hyperactivation of the sympathetic-adrenal system.
-The etiology of arterial hypertension in this case is an inadequate reaction of the hormonal system to psycho-emotional and physical stress.
-As a result of the increased response of the sympatho-adrenal system, the contraction of the left ventricle increases, cardiac output and blood pressure increase.
+Etiology of arterial hypertension in in this case is an inadequate response of the hormonal system to psycho-emotional and physical stress.
+As a result of the increased response of the sympatho-adrenal system, contraction of the left ventricle increases, cardiac output and blood pressure increase.

 3. The third theory is the theory of activation of the renin-angiotensin-aldosterone system (RAAS).
-The pathophysiology of arterial hypertension in this case consists in a change in renin secretion of renin.
-Under the action of this hormone, angiatensin-1 is formed, which turns into angiatensin-2, which has a vasoconstrictor effect.
+The pathophysiology of arterial hypertension in this case is a change in the secretion of renin by the kidneys.
+Under the influence of this hormone, angiotensin-1 is formed, which is converted into angiotensin-2, which has a vasoconstrictor effect.

-The mechanism of development of arterial hypertension also includes a change in the following indicators:
+The mechanism of development of arterial hypertension also includes changes in the following indicators:

-• mineralocorticoids (in particular, aldosterone) - retain sodium ions in the body, which leads to fluid retention and an increase in BCC;
+• mineralacolocorticoids (in particular, aldosterone) – retain sodium ions in the body, which leads to fluid retention and an increase in blood volume;

-• atrial natriuretic factor - promotes the excretion of sodium from the body, reducing the BCC and blood pressure.
-With a decrease in the amount of this factor, uncontrolled arterial hypertension occurs;
+• atrial natriuretic factor - promotes the removal of sodium from the body, reducing blood volume and blood pressure.
+When the amount of this factor decreases, uncontrolled arterial hypertension occurs;

-• impairment of ion transport through cell membrane- with vascular hypertension, the membrane permeability for certain ions: sodium and calcium increases, as a result of which their intracellular concentration increases, which leads to an increase in the tone of the vascular wall, narrowing of its lumen and an increase in blood pressure.
+• disruption of ion transport through cell membrane– with vascular hypertension, the permeability of the membrane for certain ions: sodium and calcium increases, as a result of which their intracellular concentration increases, which leads to an increase in the tone of the vascular wall, a narrowing of its lumen and an increase in blood pressure.

-Simply put, an increase in blood pressure occurs due to an increase in vascular resistance, an increase in heart rate, or an increase in the volume of circulating blood.
+Simply put, an increase in blood pressure occurs due to an increase in vascular resistance, increased heart rate, or an increase in circulating blood volume.

 Clinical and pathophysiological changes in target organs

-Before proceeding to the clinic, it is necessary to understand the following: the totality of the symptoms of the disease and are the concepts of arterial hypertension and essential hypertension identical with each other?
+Before moving on to the clinic, you need to understand the following: the totality of the symptoms of the disease and are the concepts of arterial hypertension and essential hypertension identical?

-Hypertension syndrome is a symptom complex characteristic of a number of many diseases listed above.
-Hypertension, in turn, is an independent disease, the causes of hypertension in this case are not clear.
+Hypertension syndrome is a symptom complex characteristic of a number of diseases listed above.
+Hypertension, in turn, is an independent disease; the causes of hypertension in this case are not clear.

-The symptoms of hypertension depend on which target organ is affected first.
+Symptoms of arterial hypertension depend on which target organ is affected first.
 The latter include:

 1. Heart.